lyteword/chspurgeon-tod/volume-4/psalm-87.md

 (c) their source.

-4\.There are glorious things respecting the *King* of the city; his name, person, character, etc.
+4\.
+There are glorious things respecting the *King* of the city; his name, person, character, etc.

-5\.There are glorious things in connection with the *citizens* of the day.— *Andrew Gray,* 1805-1861.
+5\.
+There are glorious things in connection with the *citizens* of the day.— *Andrew Gray,* 1805-1861.

 **Verse 3.**

-1\.Observe, that a city is not like a flower, a tree, or a plant—something that grows out of the earth, and is nourished from the earth, and dependent wholly on its juices.
+1\.
+Observe, that a city is not like a flower, a tree, or a plant—something that grows out of the earth, and is nourished from the earth, and dependent wholly on its juices.
 It is an artificial thing, constructed by wisdom and raised by power, as it was designed by genius and forethought.

-2\.A city upon earth is surrounded generally by walls.
+2\.
+A city upon earth is surrounded generally by walls.

-3\.Jerusalem (the most celebrated of cities, from which this figure is obviously drawn) was built upon the brow of a hill, an extremely conspicuous and beautiful object.
+3\.
+Jerusalem (the most celebrated of cities, from which this figure is obviously drawn) was built upon the brow of a hill, an extremely conspicuous and beautiful object.

-4\.In a city there are various buildings, and structures of various shapes, materials and value: illustrate by the different denominations, & c.
+4\.
+In a city there are various buildings, and structures of various shapes, materials and value: illustrate by the different denominations, & c.

-5\.A city has municipal laws.
+5\.
+A city has municipal laws.

-6\.It has also trade, traffic, & c.
+6\.
+It has also trade, traffic, & c.

-7\.The figure, as applied to the Church of Christ, involves the idea of safety or security, honour, & c.
+7\.
+The figure, as applied to the Church of Christ, involves the idea of safety or security, honour, & c.

-8\.There is also the idea of fewness.— *John Cumming,* 1843.
+8\.
+There is also the idea of fewness.— *John Cumming,* 1843.

 **Verse 3.** The things "spoken" of the city of God.

-1\.It shall be the permanent and the peculiar residence of God.
+1\.
+It shall be the permanent and the peculiar residence of God.

-2\.It shall be the scene of delightful privileges and blessings.
+2\.
+It shall be the scene of delightful privileges and blessings.

-3\.It shall be invested with absolute and inviolable security.
+3\.
+It shall be invested with absolute and inviolable security.

-4\.It shall possess renown and empire throughout the whole world.
+4\.
+It shall possess renown and empire throughout the whole world.

-5\.Its institutions and existence shall be perfected in the celestial state.— *James Parsons,* 1839.
+5\.
+Its institutions and existence shall be perfected in the celestial state.— *James Parsons,* 1839.

 **Verse 4.** (*last clause* ).

-1\.Behold what the "man" was: a native of "Philistia", a heathen, and an enemy to God.
+1\.
+Behold what the "man" was: a native of "Philistia", a heathen, and an enemy to God.

-2\.Behold what happened to him: he "was born there," *i.e.* new born in Zion.
+2\.
+Behold what happened to him: he "was born there," *i.e.* new born in Zion.

-3\.Behold what he became—he became by his new birth a freeman and burgess of Zion, & c.
+3\.
+Behold what he became—he became by his new birth a freeman and burgess of Zion, & c.

 **Verses 4-5.**

-1\.What is not the most honourable birth place—not Rahab nor Egypt, nor Babylon, nor any earthly palace or kingdom.
+1\.
+What is not the most honourable birth place—not Rahab nor Egypt, nor Babylon, nor any earthly palace or kingdom.

-2\.What is?
+2\.
+What is?
 "Of Zion", & c.

 (a) Because it is a nobler birth; a being born again of the Spirit of God.

 (b) Because it is a nobler place; the residence of the Highest, and established for ever.

-(c) Because it brings nobler rank and privileges.— *G.R.*
+(c) Because it brings nobler rank and privileges.— *G. R.*

 **Verses 4-7.**

-1\.Zion shall produce many good and great men.
+1\.
+Zion shall produce many good and great men.

-2\.Zion's interest shall be established by divine power.
+2\.
+Zion's interest shall be established by divine power.

-3\.Zion's sons shall be registered with honour.
+3\.
+Zion's sons shall be registered with honour.

-4\.Zion's songs shall be sung with joy and triumph.— *Matthew Henry.*
+4\.
+Zion's songs shall be sung with joy and triumph.— *Matthew Henry.*

 **Verses 4-7.**

-1\.The excellence of the church is here stated.
+1\.
+The excellence of the church is here stated.

-2\.Her enlargement is here promised.— *J. Scholefield,* 1825.
+2\.
+Her enlargement is here promised.— *J. Scholefield,* 1825.

 **Verse 5.** The renowned men of the church of God.

-1\.Great warriors, who have fought with temptation.
+1\.
+Great warriors, who have fought with temptation.

-2\.Great poets, whose lives were Psalms.
+2\.
+Great poets, whose lives were Psalms.

-3\.Great heroes, who have lived and died for Jesus.
+3\.
+Great heroes, who have lived and died for Jesus.

-4\.Great kings, who have ruled themselves, & c.
+4\.
+Great kings, who have ruled themselves, & c.
 Apostles, martyrs, confessors, reformers, men renowned for virtues such as only grace can produce.

 **Verse 5.** *This and that man.* The individuality of true religion.

-1\.Each soul sins for itself.
+1\.
+Each soul sins for itself.

-2\.Rejects or accepts the Saviour for itself.
+2\.
+Rejects or accepts the Saviour for itself.

-3\.Must be judged, and
+3\.
+Must be judged, and

-4\.Saved or lost individually.
+4\.
+Saved or lost individually.
 The consequent need of personal piety; the temptations to neglect it; and the habits which promote it.

 **Verse 5.** (*last clause* ).
 The Established Church of God—her Head, her protection, her power. & c.